b23prodtm/kubespray/README.md

     sed "$ s/$/ cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1/" /boot/firmware/cmdline.txt | sudo tee /boot/firmware/cmdline.txt
     reboot

+> *PROBLEM*
 - I may not be able to build a playbook on Arm, armv7l architectures Issues with systems such as Rasbian 9 and the Raspberries first and second generation.
+> *POSSIBLE ANSWER*
 There's [some issue](http://github.com/kubernetes-sigs/kubespray/issues/4261) to obtain 32 bits binary compatibility on those systems.
 Please post a comment if you find a way to enable 32 bits support for the k8s stack.

-- Kubeadm 1.10.1 known to feature arm64 binary in googlestorage.io
+> *PROBLEM*
 - When you see the Error : no PUBKEY ... could be received from GPG Look at https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#latest-releases-via-apt-debian
+> *ANSWER*

-- Deploy Kubespray with Ansible Playbook to raspberrypi The option -b is required, as for example writing SSL keys in /etc/, installing packages and interacting with various systemd daemons.
+Deploy Kubespray with Ansible Playbook to raspberrypi The option -b is required, as for example writing SSL keys in /etc/, installing packages and interacting with various systemd daemons.
 Without -b argument the playbook would fall to start !

 ansible-playbook -i inventory/mycluster/hosts.ini cluster.yml -b -v --become-user=root --private-key=~/.ssh/id_rsa

 - ```scripts/my_playbook.sh```
+  > *PROBLEM*
     + TASK [kubernetes/preinstall : Stop if ip var does not match local ips]

     fatal: [raspberrypi]: FAILED! => {
         "assertion": "ip in ansible_all_ipv4_addresses",